rzninvo/ouster_pcap_to_pointcloud2_publisher/README.md

 # ouster_pcap_to_pointcloud2_publisher
-A ROS2 Humble Package which publishes Ouster .pcap Lidar recordings to a PointCloud2 topic.
+A ROS2 Package which publishes Ouster .pcap Lidar recordings to a PointCloud2 topic.

 ## Distribution
-This package is distributed as a ROS2 Humble Package.
+This package is distributed as a **ROS2 Humble** Package.
 It is not intended to be a standalone package, but rather a component of a larger system.

 ## Requirements
 * open3d = 0.17.0